buy the book ribbon

 IndexError: pop from empty list

 Well, not a pass, but the tests do get a little further.
-It looks like our server can now send emails (if you check the docker logs, you’ll see there are no more errors) But our FT is saying it can’t see any emails appearing in mail.outbox.
+It looks like our server can now send emails.
+(If you check the Docker logs, you’ll see there are no more errors.)
+But our FT is saying it can’t see any emails appearing in mail.outbox.

 mail.outbox Won’t Work Outside Django’s Test Environment

-The reason is that mail.outbox is a local, in-memory variable in Django, so that’s only going to work when our tests and our server are running in the same process, like they do with unit tests or with LiveServerTestCase FTs.
+The reason is that mail.outbox is a local, in-memory variable in Django, so that’s only going to work when our tests and our server are running in the same process—like they do with unit tests or with LiveServerTestCase FTs.

 When we run against another process, be it Docker or an actual server, we can’t access the same mail.outbox variable.
+If we want to actually inspect the emails that the server sends we need another technique in our tests against Docker (or later, against the staging server).

 Deciding How to Test "Real" Email Sending

-3. We can use an alternative, fake email backend, whereby Django will save the emails to a file on disk for example, and we can inspect them there.
+3. We can use an alternative, fake email backend whereby Django will save the emails to a file on disk, for example, and we can inspect them there.

 4. We could give up on testing email on the server.
-If we have a minimal smoke test that the server can send emails, then we don’t need to test that they are actually delivered.
+If we have a minimal smoke test confirming that the server can send emails, then we don’t need to test that they are actually delivered.

 Table 1.
-Testing Strategy Tradeoffs
+Testing strategy trade-offs

-Strategy
+Strategy Pros Cons

 End-to-end with POP3